 - chorally read targeted sounds on a chart

-Since there’s no time to waste, I’m not rushing through lesson like a mad woman...I promise it’s the truth!
+Since there’s no time to waste, I’m FINALLY not rushing through reading lessons like a mad woman..I promise it’s the truth!

-My lesson easily flows and it’s because my students enjoy coming to the table to learn.
-I’ve also taken the time to organize, so there is no time to search for materials or to have students take their time getting to the table, and….
+My reading lesson easily flows and it’s because my students enjoy coming to the table to learn.
+I’ve also taken the time to organize, so there is no wasted time to search for materials or to have students take their time getting to the table.

-You might not like this next one, but here goes…
+You might not like this next guided reading tip, but here goes…

 I rarely play games at the guided reading table.

-I only have 15 minutes with each group, so I use those minutes as effectively as I can with instruction.
-And,
+Since I only have 15 minutes with each group, I use those precious minutes as effectively as I can with my instruction.
+So,

-(Interested in Must do May Do?
-Read more about it here!)
+(Not sure about Must Do May Do?
+Read all the ins and outs about it here!)

-Now students enjoy guided reading time because they are learning and they are proud!
-These are some strategies I do to use time effectively:
+Now my students are enjoying their guided reading time because they are learning and they are proud!
+Find some of my favorite strategies to use my time effectively:

-- I have everything ready to just grab and go in bins.
+- I ALWAYS have everything ready to just grab and go in bins.